themanaworld/policies/policies/terms-of-service.md

 ## NO WARRANTY

 The Mana World provides no warranties for the services, to the extend permitted by applicable law.
-Except when otherwise stated in writing, the copyright holders and/or other parties provide the services "as is" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+Except when otherwise stated in writing, the copyright holders, TMW, and/or other parties provide the services "as is" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The entire risk as to the